tidymodels/probably/tests/testthat/_snaps/cal-estimate.md

       Data points: 750, split in 10 groups
       Truth variable: `outcome`
       Estimate variable: `.pred`

+# Linear estimates errors - grouped_df

+    x This function does not work with grouped data frames. i Apply `dplyr::ungroup()` and use the `.by` argument.

 # Linear spline estimates work - data.frame